Cricut 101: Cricut Tips and Tricks to Get You Started Crafting

-- Cricut Access Premium – provides access to hundreds of fonts, thousands of images, and offers a 10% discount on physical purchases and a 50% discount on digital purchases.
+- Cricut Access Premium – provides access to hundreds of fonts, thousands of images, and offers a 10% discount on cricut.com purchases and a 20% discount on all materials.

 I use Cricut Access and love it – it more than pays for itself each month

 Check out this awesome cheat-sheet printable with tips to help get you started with your Cricut, plus a freebie list of awesome fonts to use!

 Now that you have an introduction to your Cricut machine, it’s time to start making beautiful crafts!